min2ha/ukwa-site/content/target/55464/index.en.md

   "subject": null
 }

-# British Association of Social Workers, The:Status of Mind: Social media and young people’s mental health

 A paper about the emerging evidence of social media and the affect it is having on mental health.
 Also discusses the generational disparity when looking at social media usage.